amyreese/znc-push/README.md

     Allows you to reset a configuration option back to the default value.

+*   `save <filename>`

+    Writes your options to a file with the given path and name.

+*   `load <filename>`

+    Loads your options from a file with the given path and name.
+Caution should be taken, as this will lose any options that aren't already saved to the given file.

 *   `status [<context>]`

     Check the status of current conditions.
 Specifying the "context" of either a channel